 Etiology and Risk Factors

 Epidemiologic studies have been examined for many possible explanations of the development of cervical cancer.
 Age at first intercourse, number of sexual partners, high parity, cigarette smoking, race, low socioeconomic status, and so on have been shown to be associated with an increased risk of cervical cancer (8,10,11).
-However, most of these factors have not been shown to be independent risk factors but rather are associated with sexual behavior and HPV infection, the latter of which ...
+However, most of these factors have not been shown to be independent risk factors but rather are associated with sexual behavior and HPV infection, the latter ...